jeremiahsnapp/dev-lxc/README.md

 One of the key things this tool uses is the concept of "base" containers.

-`dev-lxc` creates containers with "b-" prepended to the name to distinguish it as a base container.
+`dev-lxc` creates base containers with a "p-", "s-" or "u-" prefix on the name to distinguish it as a "platform", "shared" or "unique" base container.

-Base containers are then snapshot cloned using the btrfs filesystem to very quickly provide lightweight duplicates of the base container that are either used to build another base container or a container that will actually be run.
+Base containers are then snapshot cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the base container.
+This clone is either used to build another base container or a container that will actually be run.

 During a cluster build process the base containers that get created fall into three categories.

 1. Platform

-    The platform base container is the first to get created.
+    The platform base container is the first to get created and is identified by the "p-" prefix on the container name.

     `DevLXC#create_base_platform` controls the creation of a platform base container.

-    This container provides the chosen OS platform and version (e.g. b-ubuntu-1404).
+    This container provides the chosen OS platform and version (e.g. p-ubuntu-1404).
 	A typical LXC container has minimal packages installed so `dev-lxc` makes sure that the same packages used in Chef's [bento boxes](https://github.com/opscode/bento) are installed to provide a more typical server environment.
 	A few additional packages are also installed.

-    Once this platform base container is created there is rarely a need to delete it.
+    *Once this platform base container is created there is rarely a need to delete it.*

 2. Shared

-    The shared base container is the second to get created.
+    The shared base container is the second to get created and is identified by the "s-" prefix on the container name.

     `DevLXC::ChefServer#create_base_server` controls the creation of a shared base container.